chetanakashV/blockchain_smartcontract/README.md

 Smart Contracts are programs on a blockchain that are triggered when certain pre conditions are met.
 These are used for automation.

 ### Usage of Smart Contracts
 To buy the product, the buyer has to pay the price of the item to the smart contract.
 This amount is held by the contract till the buyer confirms that the item is delivered.
 Upon the confirmation, the amount held by the smart contract is transferred to the seller.
-The smart contract ensures that a seller couldn't default on the product, the smart contracts hence make the platform trustworthy.
+If the seller doesn't deliver the product, the buyer can cancel the order and get a refund from the smart contract.
+The smart contract thus ensures that a seller couldn't default on the product, they make the platform trustworthy.
 <br/>

 ## Structures Used: